Skip to Main Content

 A report is a piece of academic writing that presents research or information on a specific topic.
 Reports are common in subject areas such as Science, Technology, Engineering, Maths, Healthcare and Social Sciences.
 If you are studying one of these subjects, it’s likely you will have already seen this type of writing in academic journal articles.

 This interactive workshop focuses on the skills you will use to write reports at university.
-The workshop will cover the following key areas: purpose, structure, language and critical analysis.
-Detailed guidance will be provided on the information required to complete a report.
+The workshop covers the following key areas: purpose, structure, language and critical analysis.
+Detailed guidance is provided on the information required to complete a report.
 In addition, interactive activities will enable you to apply your learning.

-This interactive workshop will focus on improving your academic writing and on learning more about the research process.
+This interactive workshop focuses on improving your academic writing and on learning more about the research process.
 You will learn to recognise different voices in academic texts and be more confident in expressing your own voice in writing.
-You will assess your knowledge of the key aspects of independent research projects and be signposted to useful resources which you can refer to throughout your course.
+It will also help you assess your knowledge of the key aspects of independent research projects and be signposted to useful resources which you can refer to throughout your course.
 This workshop is designed for students on taught postgraduate courses.
 Those on MRes and PhD programmes should consult the Research Training Programme, which is accessible via SAM.

-In this workshop you will learn how best to organize your time and align it with specific tasks to boost your learning potential.
-Through a series of short exercises and discussions, we will build a study model for your week, considering what free time you have, when you perform specific tasks well, how to ringfence time, and how to establish a clear focus for each of your study sessions.
+This workshop helps you to learn how best to organise your time and align it with specific tasks to boost your learning potential.
+Through a series of short exercises and discussions, it will build a study model for your week, considering what free time you have, when you perform specific tasks well, how to ringfence time, and how to establish a clear focus for each of your study sessions.

 This interactive workshop provides guidance on effective writing at university level.
 Learn how to improve your formality and style, develop methods for thinking objectively, and understand how to structure your work.